thedoughmonster/doughmonster-worker/README.md

 All of the API endpoints above are registered directly in `src/worker.ts`; `/api/menus` and `/api/orders/latest` are mounted on the worker router so `/api/orders-detailed` can self-fetch them without leaving the worker boundary.

+### API documentation

+Run `npm run docs` to regenerate the structured OpenAPI definitions under `schemas/`.
+Both `openapi.json` and `openapi.yaml` are derived artifacts—commit the generated output, but do not edit either file manually.

 ### Config Snapshot (1h cache)

 `GET /api/config/snapshot` aggregates six Toast configuration slices—`diningOptions`, `orderTypes`, `revenueCenters`, `serviceAreas`, `taxRates`, and `discounts`—into a single payload.
 The response is cached in `CACHE_KV` for one hour with the cache key `toast:config:snapshot:all:<tenant-or-location>`, so subsequent calls within that window return immediately without re-fetching Toast.